-Canon 100D versus Panasonic TZ200
+Canon 100D vs Panasonic TZ200

 The Canon EOS 100D (called Canon SL1 in some regions) and the Panasonic Lumix DC-TZ200 (labelled Panasonic ZS200 in some countries) are two digital cameras that were announced, respectively, in March 2013 and February 2018.
 The 100D is a DSLR, while the TZ200 is a fixed lens compact.
 The cameras are based on an APS-C (100D) and an one-inch (TZ200) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 100D vs Panasonic TZ200

 The side-by-side display below illustrates the physical size and weight of the Canon 100D and the Panasonic TZ200.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.

 The 100D can be obtained in two different colors (black, white), while the TZ200 is also available in two color-versions, but different ones (black, silver).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic TZ200 is considerably smaller (32 percent) than the Canon 100D.
 In this context, it is worth noting that neither the 100D nor the TZ200 are weather-sealed.